ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-kinesis.md

 KPL includes batching to increase throughput and decrease cost. *Collect* enables the ability to record across multiple shards in the same `PutRecords` call. *Aggregate* stores multiple records in one record by increasing payload size but increases latency.

 #### Kinesis Agent
 The Kinesis agent is a java app that sits on top of KPL for Linux devices - works for Streams and Firehose.
 It can process multiple logs and write to multiple streams.
 It handles file rotation, checkpointing, and failure retries.
+Can send to Kinesis Firehose directly.

 #### Data Producer Triage